-Canon 800D versus Nikon D3100
+Canon 800D vs Nikon D3100

-The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D3100 are two digital cameras that were announced, respectively, in February 2017 and August 2010.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D3100 are two digital cameras that were revealed to the public, respectively, in February 2017 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 14.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 14.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3100 is notably smaller (9 percent) than the Canon 800D.
 Moreover, the D3100 is markedly lighter (5 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the D3100 are weather-sealed.